vparitskiy/COM3D2.ScriptTranslationTool/README.md

 - Support Official translation and cache for later use.
 - Support manual translation.
 - Support new translation via Sugoi Translator.
-- Reconstruct translate and sort Japanese scripts from cached translations.
+- Reconstruct, translate and sort Japanese scripts from cached translations.
 - Merge Japanese and Official translations.
 - Merge scripts with the same name.